SocialInteractionLab/socialinteractionlab.github.io/_people/8_oliver_lee.md

 ---
-title: "Oliver Lee"
+title: "Van Tran"
 role: "Research Assistant"
 collection: people
 permalink:
 date: '1900-01-01'
 venue: ''
 giturl: ''
-image: '/images/people/oliver_lee.png'
+image: '/images/people/van_tran.png'
 ---

-Oliver is a senior majoring in Symbolic Systems and German Studies, and beginning a co-term in Linguistics.
-His main research interests are acquisition, computational linguistics, and the syntax-semantics interface.
-In his free time, he likes running, going on hikes, and learning languages.
+Van is a rising Sophomore at Stanford.
+While undeclared, she plans to minor in Translation Studies and is interested in the intersection of language and technology.
+Outside of research, she enjoys reading, arts and crafts, trying new restaurants, and traveling.